MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-supported-platforms.md

 ## End of Life versions

+On 10/22/2015, we announced the End of Life for Platform LSF and Microsoft HPC for clustering solutions.
+Support will end on 12/31/2016.
+Please contact Microsoft if you have questions about alternatives.

+Additionally, Revolution R Enterprise 6.x reached end of life in January 2016 and will stop being supported July 2016.

-These versions have reached the end of life and are no longer available or eligible for Technical Support.
+The following versions have reached the end of life and are no longer available or eligible for Technical Support.

 - Revolution R Enterprise 5.0
 - Revolution R Enterprise 4.3 & 4.2